elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Rework monitoring networkpolicies with generator chart
 - New fluentd-elasticsearch custom image tag `v4.3.9-ck8s1` which includes a plugin for dot replacement, as this functionality has been removed from the `kubernetes_metadata_filter` plugin.
 - Changed location for opensearch-curator image.
+- Reworked Ops-Grafana
+  - Moved to a separate release instead of deploying it through `kube-prometheus-stack`
+  - Renamed `grafana-ops` to `grafana-dashboards`
+  - Moved all grafana value templates to a separate folder
+  - Moved grafana config from `prometheus.grafana` and `user.grafana` to `grafana.ops` and `grafana.user`

 ## Updated